 In its latest decision regarding unbundled access (market 3a) ACM introduced VULA as a substitute for LLU.
-This is partly a choice in favour of the incumbent to further upgrade their copper access network in competition with cable operators, but it implies that physical unbundled access at MDF's will be replaced by virtual access.
-This will cause a more balanced playing field for the incumbent vis-à-vis cable operators, but will also imply that traditional access seekers will have to invest and catch up to compete future proof.
+This is partly a choice in favour of the incumbent to further upgrade its copper access network in competition with cable operators, but it implies that physical unbundled access at MDF's will be replaced by virtual access.
+This will cause a more balanced playing field for the incumbent vis-à-vis cable operators.